By Andy Jensen on August 6, 2020 in life hacks

 Cons to Buying Used Rentals

 While rental cars have their advantages, they also tend to have higher mileage than other used cars.
-Drivers primarily use rental cars for vacations and road trips, so they pack on a lot of miles in a short amount of time.
-You can see this trend when you look at Enterprise’s car sales, where a one-year-old Ford Mustang GT often has more than 30,000 miles, and a few have above 40,000.
-Compare that to non-rental used car retailer Carvana, where the average last year model Mustang GT carries a more typical 10,000 miles.
+Drivers primarily use rental cars for vacations and road trips, so they can pack on a lot of miles in a short amount of time.
+You can see this trend when you look at Avis’s car sales, where a 2019 Ford Mustang GT often has more than 30,000 miles, and a few have above 40,000.
+Compare that to non-rental used car retailer Carvana, where the average 2019 model Mustang GT carries a more typical 10,000 miles.

-Rentals also usually live a rough life.
-There’s an old saying that “Nothing is faster than a rental car,” because drivers treat the vehicles more casually than their own, drive recklessly, or even race in them.
-Since it’s not their responsibility, some renters smoke in the car, grind beach sand into the carpet, or let their Big Macs drip on the seats.
+Rentals sometimes live a rough life.
+There’s an old saying that “Nothing is faster than a rental car,” because drivers treat the vehicles more casually than their own.
+They may drive recklessly, or even race in them.
+Since it’s not their property, some renters may smoke in the car, grind beach sand into the carpet, or let their Big Macs drip on the seats.

 Finally, while the low resale value helps you buy a lot of car for the money, it hurts when it’s your turn to sell.
 Potential buyers may try to low-ball you, and the perceived treatment of rental cars could give them one more argument to lower your price.